lotrien/percolation/README.md

 I model the system as an n-by-m grid of sites.
 Each site is either blocked (black) or open (white);
 open sites are initially empty.
-A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (top, bottom, left, right) open sites.
+A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (up, down, left, right) open sites.

 If there is a full site in the bottom row, then we say that the system percolates.